microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

 description: >
 ---

-## Use the Azure Policy Add-on with a custom Azure Policy to verify the calicocloud/calico enterprise components
+## Use the Azure Policy on a Azure-Arc enabled Kubernetes cluster for applying ingress/egress rules.

+Calico Network Policy uses labels to select pods in Kubernetes for applying ingress/egress rules.
+In this scenario, we will be using Azure Policy on an Azure-Arc enabled Kubernetes cluster to check whether the “fw-zone” label is present on pods in the “storefront” namespace.
+The policy will be set to “Audit” mode to check the configuration of existing clusters (it can also be set to “Deny” mode to avoid any future misconfigurations)

-The following README will guide you on how to use a custom Azure Policy [Azure Policy for Kubernetes](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on an Azure Arc-connected Kubernetes cluster to verify whether [Calico network policy](https://projectcalico.docs.tigera.io/about/about-network-policy) is enabled or not.
+The following README will guide you on how to use a Azure Policy [Azure Policy for Kubernetes](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#:~:text=Azure%20Policy%20extends%20Gatekeeper%20v3,Kubernetes%20clusters%20from%20one%20place.) on an Azure Arc-connected Kubernetes cluster to audit/enforce label for pods as [network policy](https://projectcalico.docs.tigera.io/about/about-network-policy) are applied to pods using label selectors.

 > **Note: This guide assumes you already deployed an Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE) cluster and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using these couple of Jumpstart scenarios:
 - [Deploy EKS cluster and connect it to Azure Arc using Terraform](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/eks/eks_terraform/)